-Once you get some experience, you want to go for Timeworn Brand and Will to Survive.
+Once you get some experience, you want to go for Timeworn Brand or Chainsaw.
 I wouldn't throw away all weapons just trying to dig for the Brand.
 It's ok to use a Bat until you have resources and actions to replace it with a Brand.
-Will to Survive is just a powerful card.
-True Survivor is also a great card, but I wouldn't want to see it in my opening hand.
-It's basically dead until you've used at least 3 skills, so other Draw options are preferable early in the scenario.

-Timeworn Brand will be our weapon upgrade of choice.
+Timeworn Brand or Chainsaw will be our weapon upgrade of choice.
 It's a large chunk of xp and one of the main reasons we're not running Dark Horse.
-It is one of the strongest non- weapons and it removes a lot of the reliability issues with Fire Axe/Baseball Bat.
-Being only one-handed is nice, but not terribly important for this deck.
+Both are among the strongest non- weapons and removes a lot of the reliability issues with Baseball Bat and a few of the tricky situations Meat Cleaver can get you into.
+The Brand being only one-handed is nice, but not terribly important for this deck.
 Either of our weapons can be upgraded with this.
-If the campaign attacks assets in play (Crypt Chill/Pushed into the Beyond), it might be good to keep at least one Fire Axe to protect this (Painkillers also fulfill this role).
+If the campaign attacks assets in play (Crypt Chill/Pushed into the Beyond), it might be good to keep at least one other asset, such as Painkillers, to protect the your weapon of choice.

 Dreams of the Deep is pretty soft and usually can be cleared with a Fight or Evade action.